MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-errors-recommendations.md

 ---
-title: Error messages with recommendations
+title: Extending error messages with recommendations
-description: Overview of error messages with recommendations.
+description: Overview of how you can extend the error messages with recommendations framework to reduce friction for users of Business Central.
 author: SusanneWindfeldPedersen
-ms.date: 09/19/2024
+ms.date: 10/03/2024
 ms.topic: conceptual
 ms.author: solsen
 ms.reviewer: solsen